Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Case studies using

 \subsection{Mapping Exploration}

 Flexible accelerators like Eyeriss\_v2~\cite{eyeriss_v2} and MAERI~\cite{maeri_asplos18} can logically configure to different aspect ratios for the underlying PE array via configurable NoCs.
 This flexibility allows these accelerators to efficiently run layers with different shapes and sizes.
 We demonstrate the value of \union by exploring optimized array configurations for different DNN workloads for such flexible substrates.
 For this case study, we use the MAESTRO cost model as it has support to model such flexible accelerators.
 The flexibility in aspect ratios gets captured by allowing cluster sizes to be variable.
+In the \union constraint file, we specify different cluster sizes to explore different aspect ratio.

-We evaluate the DNN workloads shown in ~\autoref{table:dnn_workloads} using different aspect ratios for the edge (1$\times$256, 2$\times$128, 4$\times$64, 8$\times$32, and 16$\times$16) and cloud accelerators (1$\times$2048, 2$\times$1024, 4$\times$512, 8$\times$256, 16$\times$128, and 32$\times$64).
-Each aspect ratio corresponds to a configuration of the flexible accelerator. \autoref{fig:aspect-ratio} plots the EDP normalized by the maximum EDP for each layer.
+We evaluate the DNN workloads shown in ~\autoref{table:dnn_workloads} using different aspect ratio for the edge (1$\times$256, 2$\times$128, 4$\times$64, 8$\times$32, and 16$\times$16) and cloud accelerators (1$\times$2048, 2$\times$1024, 4$\times$512, 8$\times$256, 16$\times$128, and 32$\times$64).
+Each aspect ratio corresponds to a configuration of the flexible accelerator. \autoref{fig:aspect-ratio} plots the EDP.
 We observe that the EDP gets saturated once it maximizes the PE utilization after the mapper finds the optimal tile sizes and loop orders to maximize the data reuse.
-Even though the balanced aspect ratio showed the best performance for most of the cases that we evaluated, this can be sub-optimal if the workload is unbalanced.
-For example, a matrix multiplication with M=4, N=2, K=2048 with conventional MNK notations will be able to fully utilize an accelerator with 1$\times$2048 aspect ratio by parallelizing K dimension while an accelerator with 32$\times$64 aspect ratio will be underutilized.
-This is where \union's cluster-target approach to describe mappings helps: it enables mapping the same workload dimensions to different spatial dimensions so that it can fully exploit the available parallelism.
+Even though the balanced aspect ratio showed the best performance for most of the cases that we evaluate, this can be sub-optimal if the workload is unbalanced.
+For example, GEMM with 4$\times$2048 or 2048$\times$2 or 4$\times$2 will be able to fully utilize an accelerator with 1$\times$2048 aspect ratio by parallelizing K dimension while 32$\times$64 accelerator will be underutilized.
+This is where \union's cluster-centric approach to describe mappings helps as it enables mapping the same workload dimensions to different spatial dimensions to fully exploit the available parallelism.